Born out of necessary, comes this Printable Summer Schedule!

 What this is: This schedule is meant to give kids who will be home for the summer, a framework for how to spend their time.
 It helps make conversations about turning off the TV easier and prepares them mentally for what’s next.
 Of course, not every day will go exactly like this and you may decide to venture out to the library, playground or pool at any time.
 The great thing is, you can get everyone (including yourself!) back on track when you return home.

-Download now: Printable Summer Schedule [PDF]
+Download and print: Printable Summer Schedule [PDF]

 What this isn’t: This is not an activity list which is what I kept finding when scouring Pinterest for ways to keep the kids on track this summer.
 Activity lists are GREAT and go hand-in-hand with this schedule.
 You’ll notice lots of playtime built into the schedule.
 This is where the kiddos are free to choose how they want to spend their time.
 But they will still need some ideas.
 So we’ve got a clipboard of printed activity lists hanging along side the schedule.
 Here are a few of the activity lists we’ve printed: